AliceLR/megazeux/BUILDING.md

 Configuring and building
 ------------------------

+All operations must be run within a POSIX-compatible shell environment such as Bash, BusyBox, ksh, MSYS2 terminal, or similar.

 Configure MegaZeux with the script `config.sh` located in the source root:
 ```sh
 # You may need to specify --prefix [dir] or other options.
 # For debug builds, omit --enable-release and --enable-lto.